Tretinoin and Sun Sensitivity: What you need to know

 If you've been thinking about getting tretinoin for your skin concerns, we recommend checking in with a dermatologist or provider.
 They'll be able to prescribe the best skin care product for your skin and concerns.

-At Apostrophe, we offer customized topical and oral acne medication options to treat your hormonal acne, body breakouts, inflamed acne, and more.
-Getting started is easy.
-All you need to do is take a quick virtual consultation, and within 48 hours, you'll receive a treatment plan personalized to your skin.
+Through Apostrophe, we offer access to customized topical and oral acne medication options to treat your hormonal acne, body breakouts, inflamed acne, and more.
+Getting started is simple.
+All you need to do is complete a virtual consultation, and within 48 hours, you'll receive a treatment plan personalized to your skin.
 Get started with Apostrophe today.

 Shop this post